 Remember how amazing it was, way back in 1999, to type the name of a song or artist into Napster and have instant access to a song?
 Remember how un-amazing it was to wait for it to download over a poky dial-up connection?

 It makes sense that music was the first chunk of traditional media to really tumble down in the face of online digital distribution.
 Songs, already broken down into 1s and 0s for CDs, were easy to digitize (unlike books), small enough in file size to distribute widely and quickly (unlike movies) and just expensive enough to make it worth the trouble.
 (Remember $18.99 CDs?
 Dark days.)

 Think you've heard of them all?
-Test your online music-business knowledge with our quiz.
-It features a mix of past and present digital music services and some fakes we concocted (although they may be already in development—who knows?).
+As part of NPR Music's retrospective on the decade, we challenge you to test your online music-business knowledge with our quiz.
+It features a mix of past and present digital music services and some fakes we concocted (although they may be already in development — who knows?).